 Putting your lilac bouquet in the refrigerator or in a cool basement at night can help keep the blooms fresher longer.
 Keep the vase out of bright sunlight and away from drafts that can dehydrate and fade the lilacs’ colors.

 Lilacs aren’t the longest-lasting blooms out there—you may get two days, or you may get five until they start to look droopy—but they’ll pack a fragrant punch while they last.

-Lilacs symbolize young love and the ephemerality of youth, making them perfect in a bouquet for an old flame who has become a dear friend—sweet without being too flirtatious.
-For that long-ago lover, you’d like to reconnect with, you can always mix lilac with more pointed symbols like cyclamen for hope and moss rose as a declaration of love.
+Lilacs symbolize young love and the impermanence of youth, making them perfect in a bouquet for an old flame who has become a dear friend—sweet without being too flirtatious.
+For that long-ago lover you’d like to reconnect with, you can always mix lilac with more pointed symbols like cyclamen for hope and moss rose as a declaration of love.

 Spring is a time of hope and optimism—and graduation season.
 Try pale purple lilacs as a way to tell a new grad, “You’ve got this!” as they set off into the wild world of adulthood.